nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 :orange_book: If you want to assign more people to a task without replacing the old assignees, you can use the _Assign_ command.

-The above screenshot shows how the _Assign_ command is used to assign "Alex Yeoh" to the task "Submit CS2100 Assignment by 23:59".
+:camera: The above screenshot shows how the _Assign_ command is used to assign "Alex Yeoh" to the task "Submit CS2100 Assignment by 23:59".

 :page_with_curl: Format: `assign INDEX p/PERSON_INDEX...`